“Chic B&B with friendly multilingual staff and a delightful breakfast terrace and wine bar in a central location”

 We'd recommend the Family Room which can sleep a family of 4 comfortably.
 The Apartment is a good option for a large family, as it can sleep 7 in 3 double rooms.
 A number of other rooms can fit a baby cot or an extra bed.

 Baby cots are available on request (free of charge).
-There is also a high chair at both branches.
+There is also a high chair available.

 Remember baby and child equipment may be limited or need pre-booking